dmyma/iOS-interview/README.md

 - preorder traversal on a binary search tree -inserting data in a big data, algorithm?

+binary search on an array

+combination of the string
+123 - 1 2 3 12 13 23

 ### Algorythms
 1. Breadth-First Search